belashjack/Test-Task-Game-15/README.md

 # Test-Task-Game-15
-Old and not well developed game, but I'll come back here soon to refactor.
+Old and not well developed game, <b>but I'll come back here soon to refactor</b>.